Effective vanishing theorems for ample and globally generated vector bundles: Introduction

 \section{Introduction}

-Many vanishing theorems have been obtained for the Dolbeault cohomology of ample and globally generated vector bundles on smooth projective manifolds, mainly due to the efforts of J. Le Potier, M. Schneider, T. Peternell, A.J.
-Sommese, J-P. Demailly, L. Ein and R. Lazasfeld, L. Manivel, F. Laytimi and W. Nahm(\cite{D1}, \cite{EL}, \cite{LN}, \cite{LN2},\cite{LN3},\cite{Le}, \cite{M}, \cite{PLS}, \cite{So}).
-The Le Potier vanishing theorem says that if $E$ is an ample vector bundle over a smooth projective manifold $X$, then $H^{p,q}(X,E)=0$ for any $p+q\geq n+r$ where $n=\dim_\C X$ and $r=\mathrm{rank}(E)$.
-When $r\leq n$, the vanishing pairs $(p,q)$ are contained in a \bf{triangle} enclosed by three lines $p+q=n+r$, $p=n$ and $q=n$.
-By using the Leray-Borel-Le Potier spectral sequence, many interesting generalizations are obtained for products of symmetric and skew-symmetric powers of an ample vector bundle, twisted by a suitable power of its determinant line bundle, see for examples, \cite{D1}, \cite{M}, \cite{LN}, \cite{LN2} and \cite{LN3}.
-The common feature of their results is that the vanishing theorems hold for $(p, q)$ lying inside or on certain {triangles}.
+Many vanishing theorems have been obtained for the Dolbeault cohomology of ample and globally generated vector bundles on smooth projective manifolds, mainly due to the efforts of J. Le Potier, M. Schneider, T. Peternell, A.~J.~Sommese, J-P. Demailly, L. Ein and R. Lazarsfeld, L. Manivel, F.~Laytimi and W. Nahm(\cite{D1, EL, LN, LN2, LN3, Le, M, PLS, So}).